Advancing AI Research Assistants with Expert-Involved Learning: Methods

-Figure~\ref{fig: correct answer} (e) shows a breakdown analysis over different categories of biomedical questions, including figure summarization, insight discovery, color identification, model design, counting ability, and rank identification.
+Figure~\ref{fig: correct answer} (e) shows a breakdown analysis over different categories of biomedical questions.
 Applying an LLM assistant over H2 or H7 consistently outperformed H2 and H7 for all categories, indicating the effectiveness of the LLM assistant for verifying and correcting H2 and H7 solutions.
-Applying an LLM assistant in the uncertainty mode where ``I am not sure about the answer" is added after the human answer to deliberately encourage LLM to correct the answer outperforms the original H2 and H7 performance in most categories except for rank identification.
+Applying an LLM assistant in the uncertainty mode where ``I am not sure about the answer" is added after the human answer to deliberately encourage LLMs to correct the answer outperforms the original H2 and H7 performance in most categories except for rank identification.
 Our LMM output inspection shows that LLM generates relevant context, but it struggles to consistently produce a final ranked answer for the rank identification task when the uncertainty mode is enabled.
-Among all categories, the accuracy of answers for questions belonging to insight discovery shows the largest variance across both human participator answers and LMM assistant answers, which is consistent with our results discussed in the previous sections.
-This indicates that scientific discovery is constrained by the capabilities of human experts and remains challenging even with the assistance of an LMM.
+Among all categories, Insight Discovery exhibited the largest variance in accuracy across both human and LLM-assisted answers, consistent with earlier findings.
+This result highlights that generating novel biological insights remains a challenge, reflecting limitations not only in current LMMs but also in human expertise.